sensate-iot/platform-router/CODESTYLE.md

 the placement of braces.

 The general rule is, place the opening brace on the same line as the statement and the closing brace on the next empty line.
-The only exception to this rule are functions, where both braces are placed on an empty line.
+The only exceptions to this rule are:

+* Type definitions;
+* Namespaces;
+* Functions.

+These exeptions have both brances on the next empty line.

 Class + method example: